dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 Handlers
 ========

-A function :term:`establishes a handler` with the :drm:`let handler` statement.
+A function establishes a handler with the :drm:`let handler` statement.
 The handler remains in effect until the function exits.
 Other functions called by the first can establish new handlers.
 When the :drm:`signal` function looks for a handler, it looks for the most recently